 I pause, not sure of what to text back.
 Perhaps I could talk about the bubbling worry inside of me, but I already did that so much.
-We talked about it yesterday.
-He can’t keep being the person I shout my worries to.
+We talked about my worries yesterday.
+He can’t keep being the only person I shout my worries to.

 But I could tell him.
 I could text, I think I need to change the tense of my whole novel.
 Not many people like the present tense, which is strange to me.
 I’ve never had that problem before.
 And— No. I can’t text that.
 Instead, I text something along the lines of, I’m almost done with this TV show.
 It’s pretty cool.
 You should check it out.
 One of the side characters doesn’t even have a neck.

 I’m not sure when I started double guessing whether or not to tell people about my writing struggles.
 I guess it started in high school since I got more serious about publishing then.
 But everyone kept repeating how I wouldn’t be able to afford to live as a writer.
 ‘Writer’s don’t get paid that much.
 It’s not like you’ll become J. K. Rowling famous either.’

 That’s when I stopped.
 Instead of giving them the joy of being right, I stopped talking.

 On days I don’t tell them, my muscles are tense.
 I write out everything I can think of that could fix my writing.
 I pace sometimes as if that’ll help me think of a quicker answer.

 I don’t know how to cure it.
 I wish I did.
 But perhaps, you have this too.
 Maybe you worry too much about editing or complaining too much.
 If you do, know that you’re not alone.
 I understand.